erickndava/erickndava.github.io/_posts/Week_3_Algorithms_draft.md

 The content overally was easy going and comprehensible.
 I could correctly identify and distinguish, first time, the three sorting algorithms  by analysing the run-times, *sketched on in the study note above.*

-While working through the problems set Small wins do really keep the morale high.
+While working through the Problem Set 3, the small wins do really keep the morale high.
+This can be

 ## Debugging The Way to a Solution